P-Edwards/TDAExplore-Examples/README.md

 Usage
 ------
-The package includes a directory for data-based figures in [paper placeholder](https://sites.nd.edu/parker-edwards).
+The package includes a directory for data-based figures in the TDAExplore [manuscript](https://doi.org/10.1101/2021.06.13.448249).
 For every figure directory, you can run
 ```sh
 cd <figure directory>/data_and_plot_for_paper
 chmod +x plotting.sh